Why study BSc (Hons) Archaeological, Anthropological and Forensic Sciences at BU?

-The course content will prepare you for a wide range of fascinating career opportunities in archaeology, anthropology, forensic investigation and other applied sciences.
+- This highly employable sciences degree bridges the gap between science and humanities, preparing you for a wide range of fascinating career opportunities in archaeology, anthropology, forensic investigation and other applied sciences

 Next start date: